kelyette/42-minishell/README.md

 Bugs:
 - exit code in executor.
-- builtin lookup not working proprely.
-It skips first built-in and last built-in doesnt work.
 - echo segfault when running with no environnement.
 - leak when exit because tree isnt free.
 --------------
+- Fixed: builtin lookup not working proprely.
+It skips first built-in and last built-in doesnt work.
 - Fixed: cd .. segfault when running with no environnement.
 - Fixed: passing t_env *env to exec_bin and exec_cmd instead of t_env **env.